linked0/smart-contract-hacking/README.md

 ```

 ### test for DOS attack exercise 1
 Testing the DOS Attacks Exercise 1 located in `test/longer/3-dos-1.ts` takes a long time.
-Therefore, you should test only this exercise using `yarn test`
+Therefore, you should test only this exercise using `yarn dos1`

 ### CAUTION!
 These exercises include free RPC URLs to connect to the Ethereum mainnet and Goerli network.
 However, you may encounter rate limits for making calls in a short period.
 If something goes wrong during testing with `yarn test`, I recommend testing each test separately.